 The Collector is an Elder of the Universe and has lived for over five billion years.
 The longevity of the Elders is based on their particular obsessions and the Collector keeps himself occupied collecting artifacts and things of his interest across the universe.
 His wife Matani died over three billion years ago of apathy.
 Grandmaster helped Collector to release his wife from Death's domain but she still had no desire to live and died again almost instantly.
 Grandmaster lost a bet (purposely) to Death making all the Elders including Collector barred from Death's realm, thus making him truly immortal.
 To keep his mind preoccupied he started to collect rare and precious items.

 The Collector is obsessed with collecting and hoarding artifacts and items and essentially anything considered of rarity or significance at his discretion.
-He has several Museums, Zoo's and facilities specifically equipped to holding his vast collection.
+He has several museums, zoos and facilities specifically equipped to holding his vast collection.
 With the passing of his wife who was also an Eternal, Collector grew even more obsessed with his life's passion.
 It is said that his main motivation for collecting stemmed from his prophetic vision of several dangers and risks to the Universe.
 To collect and preserve items for eventual safekeeping such dangers ever actually realized.
 The Collector however can be especially ruthless and cruel in his pursuits often bringing him into conflict with others, notably superheroes.

 The Elder of the Universe, the Collector is a Marvel comics character and was created by Stan Lee and Don Heck.
 The character first appearing in Avengers Vol 1, #28 released in 1966.
 He was the first of the Elders of the Universe to appear in publication.